-Zude (Chinese, surname unknown; active 16th or early 17th century)
+Artist: Ruan Zude (Chinese, 16th or early 17th century)

-This image of an elegant elderly lady shows how the Chinese portrait painter conveyed a sense of status through the figure's accoutrements.
-The lady's wealth is suggested by her jewelrygold and pearl earrings and an ornate headdress fashioned out of gold and kingfisher feathersand the sumptuous blue brocade cloth draped over the back of her chair.
-Her family status is further underscored by the official belt inset with elaborately worked plaques and a large rank badge with Manchurian cranesthe insignia of a civil official of the highest rank.
+This image of an elegant elderly lady shows how the Chinese portrait painter conveyed a sense of status through a figure's accoutrements.
+The lady's wealth is suggested by her jewelry (gold-and-pearl earrings and an ornate headdress fashioned out of gold and kingfisher feathers), by her sumptuous outer robe of blue brocade and white underrobe fastened at the neck by gold clasps, and by the red-and-gold brocaded cloth draped over the back of her chair.
+Her family status is further underscored by the official belt inset with elaborately worked plaques and the large rank badge with Manchurian cranes-the insignia of a civil official of the highest rank.
 Since women were not eligible to hold government office, these marks of rank were probably inherited from her father.